FlashArb-AI/contracts/README.md

 - Only works with Uniswap V3 forks (for now)
 - Needs more slippage protection
 - Might fail if liquidity is too low

+## Common questions:

+- What tokens are supported?
+- Which networks?
+- How much gas does it usually cost?
+- How do I add a new DEX?

 ## Disclaimer